Chart Color Schemes

 Lakes Entrance is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Lakes Entrance, as per the latest Census, was 88.8% houses and 11.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 90.9% houses and 9.2% other dwellings.
-Home ownership in Lakes Entrance was at 52.8%, with mortgaged dwellings at 25.7% and rented ones at 21.6%.
-The median monthly mortgage repayment was $1,300, aligning with Non-Metro Vic.'s average.
-The median weekly rent was $270, compared to Non-Metro Vic.'s $268.
+In Lakes Entrance, as per the latest Census evaluation, 88.8% of dwellings were houses, with the remaining 11.2% comprising semi-detached, apartments, and other dwellings.
+This compares to Non-Metro Vic., which had 90.9% houses and 9.2% other dwellings.
+Home ownership in Lakes Entrance stood at 52.8%, similar to Non-Metro Vic.'s level.
+Mortgaged dwellings accounted for 25.7%, while rented dwellings made up 21.6%.
+The median monthly mortgage repayment was $1,300, aligning with the Non-Metro Vic. average.
+The median weekly rent was $270, slightly higher than Non-Metro Vic.'s figure of $268.
 Nationally, Lakes Entrance's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing